dainst/idai-field/desktop/src/manual/manual.en.md

     }

-Each object of the type "Feature" corresponds to a resource in Field and the associated geometry.
+Each object of the type *Feature* corresponds to a resource in Field and the associated geometry.
 A feature always contains the two fields *geometry* and *properties*: While the *geometry* field contains the geometry data, the data in the *properties* field establishes the link to the resource in Field.

 ##### Geometry